-Algal Oil DHA vs Flaxseed Omega 3: Which Is Better?
-Science-Based Comparison 2025
+Algal Oil DHA vs Flaxseed Omega 3 — Which Works Better?

 You’re welcome if you’ve ever stood in a store with two bottles—flaxseed omega-3 in one hand and algal DHA in the other—and wondered which is actually better for your heart, brain, or fitness objectives.
 You’re not by yourself.
 In fact, one of the most frequent arguments in the vegan health community is the confusion surrounding Algal Oil DHA vs Flaxseed Omega 3.
 Today, we’re dissecting it using science, straightforward language, and a hint of emotional reality.